 To audition for Colorado All-State Choir, students must be a junior or senior and must be currently enrolled in their high school vocal music program.
 (Note: home schooled students are required to be enrolled in their local high school’s vocal music program to audition.)
 Auditions are held each fall to place students in one of three choirs to perform in the spring.
 Auditions are scored on a point system using a variety of qualified judges from the Colorado region.
 Raw scores are then configured into “Z-Score” to account for different judges and voice parts.
-Directors are encouraged to use the Director Timeline, Reminders & Changes Document to ensure all details are taken care of.
+Directors are encouraged to use the Director Timeline, Reminders & Changes Document (check back for an updated version for fall 2024) to ensure all details are taken care of.

 Boundary Assignments